Municipal Guide Texas Houston · Harris County

 Building / construction feeCalculated from project valuation; minimum fees apply

-Plan review depositNon-refundable 25% of estimated building permit fee at review intake
+Plan review depositNon-refundable 25% of the estimated building permit fee at review intake

 Trade permits (E / P / M)Charged separately per trade; many trade permits are issued online

-Floodplain reviewAdded requirements and fees in/near Special Flood Hazard Areas
+Floodplain reviewAdded requirements and fees in or near Special Flood Hazard Areas

 Certificate of OccupancyRequired before a commercial space may be occupied